CALL Coach Philip : 1-949.322.4329

 Trader Jack was a friend of the brother of Jim Bailey.
 Jim Bailey was the director of the Centennial Farm, and like his brother, is a native of Missouri.
 Jim's brother arranged for Trader Jack to bring oxen to the 1996 Orange County Fair.
 Bailey made a deal with trader Jack and purchased the then 2 year old oxen team for the Centennial Farm.
 When I came around in the summer of 2004, Bill and Bob were 9-years old.
 Each ox weighed about 2,000 pounds; they were impressive and beautiful.
 I learned to be an oxen teamster at age 56.
 I am confident that working oxen teams have made me a better human being.
 Oxen do not take bull from anyone.
 You must prove to them that you are worthy of their respect and trust or they will refuse to work for you.
 Honesty and integrity are their way of being.

 Cattle are emotionally intelligent.
 They read your emotions with clarity.
 You cannot fool them.
 If you feel uncomfortable when you are with them, you cannot hide that feeling.
 They will react negatively to your fear or unease.
 I use more than 800 hours each year as a volunteer at the Centennial Farm.
 It is my honor and privilege to work with these great animals.
 Bob the ox died in 2007, Bill died in 2010.
 Shortly after the death of Bob, I traveled to New Hampshire with the director of the Centennial Farm.
 Our purpose was to examine and purchase a young oxen team for the farm.
 We selected the 3-year old team of Patches and Freckles.
 They were transported by truck and trailer from East Kingston, New Hampshire to Costa Mesa, California.
 They have resided on the farm for more than 9-years making friends with everyone who visits the farm.
+Freckles and Patches has passed away.
+Patches lived on the farm for 15 years, dying of natural causes at age 18 in 2022.
+We are grateful for the many years we enjoyed caring for him.

 I never imagined that one day I would drive a team of oxen.
 If you had asked me in 2002 if I would want to work with cattle, I would have told you thank you, but no thanks.
 Today, after 20- years with oxen, I cannot imagine life without these peaceful animals.
 Just so you know, oxen are cattle that are trained to work.
 If you train a cow or a bull to work, then you have an ox.
 Patches is a rare breed of cattle called American Lineback.
 He has a white line down his spine.
 He weighs 3,000 pounds.
 Despite his size he can run almost as fast as a horse.
 He can easily jump over a four-foot high wall.
 Cattle are flexible like a cat and well . . . they are as strong as an ox.
 He can drag more than twice his body weight on the ground, 6,000 pounds.

 Cattle are smart.
 They cannot solve calculus equations or design rockets but they understand my desires and follow commands I give them.
 When I ask them to perform in a certain way they immediately understand my verbal, touch, or visual commands and follow through.
 They perform my instructions even when they do not want to.
 I have earned the right to command their trust and respect.
 Just after the end of the 2015 Orange County Fair, I was called to the Fairgrounds to help tend to Freckles.
-When I arrived at the corral I saw that he was in severe pain.
+When I arrived at the corral, I saw that he was in severe pain.
 He was unable to stand and looked at me as if to ask for help.
 Our veterinarian was in surgery and arrived a couple of hours after me.
 He determined that Freckles bladder had burst.
 We had to put him down.
 I stayed with Freckles until his final breath.
 We had moved Patches to an adjacent corral so he could observe our actions.
 Patches understands birth, sickness, and death.
 When he observed his lifelong partner take his last breath, he knew that was the end of their being together.

 Patches is shown as a single ox to the children visiting the Centennial Farm.
 I have spent more than 10,000 hours with Patches since he arrived in May 2007.
 While I miss Freckles, our funny ox, I am honored to be with Patches.
 If you are interested, I would be pleased to introduce you to Mister Patches.
 You will notice at once that our relationship is based on mutual trust and respect.
 This is what an ethical leader does when he/she is working.